25 Thanksgiving Games For Bored Kids & Active Adults

 Shake Your Tail Feathers

-To play, you’ll need an emptied tissue box, preferably the rectangular ones with the long opening.
+You’ll need an emptied tissue box, preferably a rectangular one with a long opening to play.

 Cut out the plastic covering so that the cardboard has an open hole.